langdoc/KSCTC/README.md

 The originator of the dataset and administrator of this project is [Michael Rießler](https://uefconnect.uef.fi/michael.riesler/).
 The second main author is [Ilia Egorov](https://www.finnougristik.uni-muenchen.de/personen/wiss_ma/ilia-egorov/).

 The paper [Rießler 2024](https://aclanthology.org/2024.iwclul-1.18) includes a more complete description.
-If you use the data, please cite this paper (below a bibtex code snippet).
+If you use the data, please cite this paper (see below a bibtex code snippet).

 ```